 French culture offered alternatives to the things that defined my 1970s home counties village life.
-Cricket greens, high teas, ploughmans lunches, Girl Guides, Sunday roasts, Sunday school.
-The Thames estuary-ness of my preposterous, caravan-dwelling, half-Jamaican, fatherless childhood.
+Cricket greens, ploughmans, Girl Guides, Sunday roasts, Sunday school, my otherness and the Thames estuary-ness of my preposterous, caravan-dwelling, half-Jamaican, fatherless childhood.

 At home in England, as a mixed-race child, I always felt as if I were looking in.
 On the edge, never quite of it, but nevertheless, unbeknownst to the deniers, profoundly of it.
 It was an uncomfortable way to grow up.
 I remain perplexed today by those contradictions.

 The school trip took us to Rotheneuf in Brittany, close to St. Malo.
-Not far from my home in Essex, yet unfamiliar with its café lifestyle, so desperately rare at that time in Britain.
+Not far from my home in Essex.

-I felt like a Martian might feel on visiting an alluring Venus.
+I felt like a Martian might feel on visiting Venus.
 France seemed beautiful, but offered an alien atmosphere that for survival, required a very different DNA, a different way of breathing.
-But I believed I had that DNA and that I could breathe without assistance.
+But I had that DNA and I believed I could breathe without assistance.

 Whilst in Rotheneuf with my school friends, my close friend Jane (we were both flautists in the school orchestra) became infatuated with a French teenage boy called Jean-Luc.

 I ended up being left to chat with his friend Antoine.
 It turned out well and we enjoyed our time together.
 Antoine was clever, freckled and anxious to speak English.
-I do remember his surname, but won't mention it now.
+I do remember his surname, but won't write it here.